 - Determine the interconnections: In today’s environment, your digital assets are not just isolated to themselves.
 For example, your primary database will be connected with others, as well as to other servers, which are both physical and virtual in nature.
 Because of this, you also need to ascertain how these linkages work with one another, and from there, determine the types of controls that can be implemented in between these digital assets so that they can be protected.

 - Understand and completely define what needs to be protected: With Zero Trust, you don’t assume that your most vulnerable digital assets are at risk.
 Rather, you take the position that everything is prone to a security breach, no matter how minimal it might be to your company.
 In this regard, you are taking a much more holistic view, in that you are not simply protecting what you think the different potential attack planes could be, but you are viewing this as an entire surface that needs 100% protection, on a 24 X 7 X 365 basis.
-So, you and your IT Security team need to take a very careful inventory of everything digital that your company has, and from there, mapping out how each of them will be protected.
+So, you and your IT Security team need to take a very careful inventory of everything digital that your company has, and from there, map out how each of them will be protected.
 So rather than having the mindset of one overall arching line of defense for your business, you are now taking the approach of creating many different “Micro Perimeters” for each individual asset.

 - Crafting the Zero Trust Framework: It is important to keep in mind instituting this does not take a “One Size Fits All” approach.
-Meaning, what may work for one company will not work for your business.
+Meaning, that what may work for one company will not work for your business.
 The primary reason for this is that not only do you have your own unique set of security requirements, but the protection surface and the linkages that you have determined will also be unique to you as well.
 Therefore, you need to take the mindset that you need to create your framework as to what your needs are at that moment in time, as well as considering projected future needs as well.

 - Implement how the Zero Trust Framework will be determined: The final goal to be achieved is how it will be monitored on a real-time basis.
 In this particular instance, you will want to make use of what is known as a Security Information and Event Management (SIEM) software package.
-This is an easy to deploy tool that will collect all of the logging and activity information, as well as all of the warnings and alerts, and put them into one central view.
+This is an easy-to-deploy tool that will collect all of the logging and activity information, as well as all of the warnings and alerts, and put them into one central view.
 The main advantage of this is that your IT Security Team will be able to triage and act upon those threat variants almost instantaneously.

 Right now, it is this kind of model that will help defend against data leakages and hacks from occurring in your business.
 Just like anything else, it too has advantages and disadvantages and a proper security assessment to determine what makes sense for your organization is the best place to start.